inventhouse/allgit/BranchFlow.md

 - DONE: how to accomodate workflows that use different branch prefixes for different types, like 'bugfix/', 'feature/'?
     - DONE: perhaps setupb should not prefix if slug contains '/'?
     - DONE: in that case, should alias extract the last part? - yes, if getb would

+- DONE: easy to list "alias" branches
+    - DONE: `listb` - lists branches that don't match their upstream (including local branches)
+    - PUNT: allgit -a/--alias-branches? - run in repos with local branches that don't "match" upstream - needs to be a "pre-filter" in allgit though
+    - DONE: should it include "pure local" branches? - probably
+    - DONE: always include current branch

 ---